Demisexuality

-Demisexuality is a term used to describe individuals who rarely or never experience primary sexual attraction – a type of attraction that is based on immediately observable characteristics such as appearance or smell, and is experienced immediately after first encounter.
-A demisexual person generally tends to develop sexual attraction after they experience secondary sexual attraction – a type of attraction that occurs after development of an emotional bond.
+Demisexuality is a term used to describe individuals who rarely or never experience sexual attraction solely based on immediately observable characteristics such as appearance, voice, or smell, and do not typically experience attraction immediately after a first encounter.
+A demisexual person generally tends to develop sexual attraction only after an emotional bond has formed.
 The amount of time that a demisexual individual needs to know another person before developing sexual attraction towards them varies from person to person.
 Demisexuality is generally categorized on the asexuality spectrum.

 History

 The term was coined in the Asexual Visibility and Education Network Forums in February 2006.
 Based on the theory that allosexuals experience both primary and secondary sexual attraction and asexuals do not experience either, the term demisexual was proposed for people who experience the latter without the former.
 However, David Jay suggested a similar word in 2003, called semisexual.

 Demisexuality, as a component of the asexuality spectrum, is included in queer activist communities such as GLAAD and The Trevor Project.
 Demisexuality also has finer divisions within itself.

-The word gained entry to the Oxford English Dictionary in March 2022, with its earliest usage recorded in 2006 as a noun.
+The word gained entry to the Oxford English Dictionary in March 2022, with its earliest use recorded in 2006 as a noun.

 Since 2019, the app Tinder includes demisexual as an option for self-descriptors of sexual orientation on profiles.